flohil/wdio-workflo/docs/list.md

 If you use a [filter mask](#filter-masks), the `wait` API only waits for the `PageElement` instances included by the filter mask to reach an expected state.
 Otherwise, the `wait` API waits for all managed `PageElement` instances to reach their expected state.
-If one or more `PageElement` instance fail to reach their expected state within a specific timeout, an error will be thrown.
+If one or more `PageElement` instances fail to reach their expected state within a specific timeout, an error will be thrown.

 #### Timeouts